badgerloop-software/embedded-mbed/README.md

 # embedded-mbed
-Firmware repository for mbed-based driver and device code.
+Firmware repository for reusable mbed-based driver and device code